 Hagia Sophia and Blue Mosque are the two best-known and most beloved attractions in Istanbul.
 The architecture of both structures is indescribably beautiful and their history seems endless.
-From early morning to dusk, rain or shine, there are long lines of visitors admiring the exterior of these amazing structures and waiting to get inside.
+From early morning to dusk, rain or shine, long lines of visitors admire the exterior of these amazing structures and wait to get inside.
 The two buildings face each other from opposite ends of a park with a beautiful water fountain between.

 For Muslims the ancient Blue Mosque is the most holy.
 It’s an active mosque.
 During prayer (sala) five times a day tourists and non-worshipers are not allowed inside.
 All who enter the Blue Mosque remove their shoes and remain silent.
 Women must wear head coverings.
 There are no such restrictions for visitors to Hagia Sofia.

 “Many say Hagia Sophia was built on the site of an ancient pagan temple.
 Documents show that the first Hagia Sophia was built by Emperor Constantius, son of Emperor Constantinos I, and opened for services in 360 AD.
 Although very little is known about this church, experts think it was a basilica-type structure with a rectangular floor plan, circular apse, and timbered roof.
 It was like St. Stoudios Monastery, another basilica in Istanbul, the ruins of which still exist.”